 - Bake 40 minutes or until the pumpkins are tender when pierced with a sharp knife or fork.

 - Using a serrated or very sharp knife cut off the pumpkin skins.
-The more cooked the pumpkin, the easier they are to peel.
-Just sayin.
+The better cooked the pumpkin, the easier they are to peel.

-- Place the skinned pumpkin pieces into a food processor and process until the pumpkin chunks become a fine grained smooth puree.
-I put the roasted pumpkin pieces into the food processor in 2 to three inch chunks and whirl away.
+- Place the skinned pumpkin pieces into a food processor and pulse until the pumpkin chunks become a fine grained smooth puree.
+We put the roasted pumpkin pieces into the food processor in 2 to 3 inch chunks.

-- Do NOT add liquid to the food processor.
-It will make your puree too thin.
+- Do not add liquid to the food processor, this will make your puree too thin.

 - Continue to process the puree until it is completely and evenly processed into puree.

-- Using a wide mouth canning funnel pour the pumpkin puree into quart sized Ziplock freezer bags (or vacuum seal them).
+- Using a wide mouth canning funnel pour the pumpkin puree into quart sized Ziplock freezer bags and remove all of the excess air.

-- Label the sealed bags and lay them flat on a baking sheet.
+- Label and date the sealed bags laying them flat on a baking sheet.

 - Place in your freezer on the baking sheet until the bags are frozen solid, then remove the baking sheet.
 This ensures easy stacking in the freezer and provides fewer edges for bag breakage.